UNINETTSigma2/documentation/software/application_guides/vasp.md

 * The users research group must have a valid VASP licence.
 To acquire a licence, please consult the "*How can I purchase a VASP license?*" in this link: https://www.vasp.at/faqs/.

 * We need to get a confirmation from a VASP representative to confirm that the user have access to the license.
-The group representative of the user needs to contact the VASP team using licensing@vasp.at and ask them to send a confirmation email to support@metacenter.no to confirm that the user have a valid licence.
+The group representative of the user needs to contact the VASP team using licensing@vasp.at and ask them to send a confirmation email to `support@metacenter.no` to confirm that the user have a valid license.
+It is very important that you communicate clearly to the VASP group that we want emails on this address.

 Once we receive the confirmation email we will add the user in question to the VASP group, which would give access to the VASP modules on the Sigma2 systems.

+Notice that the VASP license is backwards compatible, meaning that if you are issues a VASP 6 license you also have access to VASP 5.

 ## Usage